Types of Addiction

-When heroin is abused in any form; snorted, smoked, or injected it causes users to feel euphoric due to the rapid influx of dopamine entering their brain.
-Over time the brain stops producing normal amounts of these chemicals, and the mental need for the drug becomes a compulsion resulting in psychological addiction.
+When someone abuses heroin in any form, such as snorting, smoking, or injection, they experience euphoria due to the rapid influx of dopamine entering their brain.
+Over time, the brain stops producing normal amounts of these chemicals, and the mental need for the drug becomes a compulsion resulting in psychological addiction.

-The body also adapts to the drug and becomes accustomed to having it present in the body.
-When the intake is stopped the user experiences painful physical withdrawals.
-Any use of heroin is abuse, heroin addiction treatment is available to aid in the physical and mental addiction.
+The body also adapts to the drug and becomes accustomed to its presence.
+When intake ceases, the user experiences painful physical withdrawals.
+Since any use of heroin is dangerous and life-threatening, heroin addiction treatment is available to aid in the consequences of physical and mental addiction.